guivipom/comicAPI/README.md

 On this repository I created an API using JAVA and SPRING, that allows the users to retrieve json Data from different online webcomics such us https://xkcd.com/ or http://www.poorlydrawnlines.com.
-Currently the API is still in development and only allows to retrieve data from xkcd and summarize data with the most important fields:
+Currently the API allows to retrieve data from xkcd specifically and compile data from both xkcd and PoorlyDrawnLines with the most important fields:

- * Get compiled summarize data (only from xkcd)
+ * Get compiled summarize data from xkcd
  * Get multiple comics from xkcd
  * Get xkcd latest comic

- ToDo
  * Get summarize data compiled from xkcd and poorlydrawlines
  * ...